 From time to time the Company may enter into U.S. dollar forward contracts to mitigate possible foreign exchange risk.
 The timing and amount of foreign exchange contracts are estimated based on existing or anticipated sales, current conditions in the Company's markets, the estimated timing of payments denominated in Canadian dollars and the Company's past experience.
 The Company's policy is not to utilize financial instruments for trading or speculative purposes.
-No financial instruments were used for trading or speculative purposes in 2021 or 2020.
+No financial instruments were used for trading or speculative purposes in 2022 or 2021.

-20. CAPITAL MANAGEMENT
+19. CAPITAL MANAGEMENT

 The Company's objectives when managing capital is to maintain a flexible capital structure which optimizes the cost of capital at acceptable risk.
-The Company manages its share capital, warrant reserve and contributed surplus as capital, the balance of which is \$40,729,719 at December 31, 2021 (\$40,365,315 at December 31, 2020).
+The Company manages its share capital, warrant reserve and contributed surplus as capital, the balance of which is \$41,262,704 at December 31, 2022 (\$40,729,719 at December 31, 2021).

-The Company manages its capital structure and makes adjustments due to changes in economic conditions and the risk characteristics of the underlying assets.
+The Company manages its capital structure and adjusts due to changes in economic conditions and the risk characteristics of the underlying assets.
 In order to maintain or adjust the capital structure, the Company may issue new shares, issue new debt, and/or issue new debt to replace existing debt with different characteristics.

-Capital management objectives, policies and procedures have not changed from the preceding year.
+Capital management objectives, policies and procedures have not changed from the preceding period.